SaquibShahzad/DebatePro/README.md

 Internal worlds are as rich, if not richer, than the completions they generate.
 Modeling those worlds is then required to create dialog that mimicks the feeling of human dialog.

 We are beginning to see the creation of internal world between Chain of Thought reasoning, Simaculra of agents and Baby AGI, modeling the hidden state of agentic interactions is now the forefront of AI research.
-SAMANTHA takes this same approach but applies the concept to dialog.
+DebatePro takes this same approach but applies the concept to dialog.

-Before Samantha speaks, she goes through an internal modeling process:
+Before DebatePro speaks, she goes through an internal modeling process:

 ```
 <FEELINGS SIMULATION>